-Oh!
-And if you’re thinking that these cookies look familiar…well, you’re not wrong.
+P.S.
+If you’re thinking that these cookies look familiar…well, you’re not wrong.
 These look very, very similar to Italian anise cookies, a beloved family recipe of mine and a reader favorite, as well.
-With how often I make both of these cookies, I think I’ll forever be finding tiny nonpareil sprinkles in all the little crevices in my kitchen.
+With how often I make both of these cookies, I think I’ll forever be finding tiny nonpareils in all the little crevices in my kitchen.

 Italian Ricotta Cookies

 - ½ cup (8 Tablespoons) unsalted butter, softened

 - 1 cup granulated sugar

 - 2 teaspoons lemon zest (from about one lemon)

 - ½ teaspoon vanilla extract